Surgery and anesthesia · Monitoring protocol

 Abdominal surgeries

-Procedures for serious conditions requiring expertise and close monitoring.
+Procedures for serious conditions that require expertise and close monitoring.

 • Pyometra